hadirkhan10/chisel3-wiki/Memories.md

 ## Mem

-Memories are given special treatment in Chisel since hardware implementations of memory have many variations, e.g., FPGA memories are instantiated quite differently from ASIC memories.
-Chisel defines a memory abstraction that can map to either simple Verilog behavioral descriptions, or to instances of memory modules that are available from external memory generators provided by foundry or IP vendors.
+Memories are given special treatment in Chisel since hardware implementations of memory vary greatly.
+For example, FPGA memories are instantiated quite differently from ASIC memories.
+Chisel defines a memory abstraction that can map to either simple Verilog behavioural descriptions or to instances of memory modules that are available from external memory generators provided by foundry or IP vendors.

 Chisel supports random-access memories via the `Mem` construct.
 Writes to `Mem`s are **combinational/asynchronous-read, sequential/synchronous-write**.
 These `Mem`s will likely be synthesized to register banks.